Close up of large metal machinery in a lab

 The allocation of graduate supervision for this course is the responsibility of the Department of Materials and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found from outside the Department of Materials.

-Typically, a student should expect to have meetings with his/her supervisor or a member of the supervisory team with a frequency of at least once every two weeks averaged across the year.
-The regularity of these meetings may be subject to variations according to the time of the year, and the stage the student is at in his or her research programme.
+Typically, you should expect to have meetings with your supervisor or a member of the supervisory team with a frequency of at least once every two weeks averaged across the year.
+The regularity of these meetings may be subject to variations according to the time of the year, and the stage your are at in your research programme.

 Assessment